- Is based in England

 4. Lost property: If you’re like me, leaving something behind is commonplace.
 Securing the recovery of lost property from a UK holiday cottage owner is much easier and less expensive than from abroad.

 5. Technology: Appliance instructions (and operating panels) are all in English.
-Think about that the next time you try to manually re-set your Turkish or Hungarian air conditioning system, or be sure you’ve selected the woollen wash.
+Think about that the next time you try to manually reset your Turkish or Hungarian air conditioning system or make sure you’ve selected the woollen wash.

-6. Groceries: Ever tried pre-ordering supermarket groceries for your villa holiday in Sharm El Sheikh?
+6. Groceries: Have you ever tried pre-ordering supermarket groceries for your villa holiday in Sharm El Sheikh?
 Knowing that Sainsbury’s or one of the other supermarkets will be following you up the drive of your holiday cottage with your groceries is very comforting.

-7. 4-Seasons Reasons: People tend to holiday all year round in the UK.
-It’s therefore common for shops, restaurants, bars, tearooms and even attractions to remain open out of season.
+7. 4-Seasons Reasons: People holiday all year round in the UK.
+Therefore, it’s common for shops, restaurants, bars, tearooms, and even attractions to remain open out of season.

 9. Card Payments: You don’t run up a substantial interest-charging debt on your credit card account.
-Well, you could but paying by Debit card is much the cheaper option when in the UK.
+Well, you could, but paying by Debit card is much cheaper in the UK.

-10. Travel insurance fees won’t knock out a large hole in your holiday budget.
+10. Travel insurance fees won’t knock a large hole in your holiday budget.

 Rural views at Isacc’s Byre, A gorgeously warm, cosy and pet-friendly Pennine holiday cottage in Cumbria